Supereg/homebridge-http-switch/README.md

 `homebridge-http-switch` can be used together with [homebridge-http-notification-server](https://github.com/Supereg/homebridge-http-notification-server) in order to receive updates when the state changes at your external program.
-For detauls on ow to implement those updates and how to install and configure `homebridge-http-notification-server`, please refer to the [README](https://github.com/Supereg/homebridge-http-notification-server) of the repository.
+For details on how to implement those updates and how to install and configure `homebridge-http-notification-server`, please refer to the [README](https://github.com/Supereg/homebridge-http-notification-server) of the repository.